image

 - Why is it still so hard to talk honestly about Jews in Poland today?

-My connection with this place always felt quite profound for someone born more than half a century after WWII.
+My connection with this place always felt quite strong for someone born more than half a century after WWII.
 My grandmother was born in the Warsaw Ghetto in 1942 and survived only because Polish neighbors hid her as their own child, risking death under Nazi law.
 Another part of my family was deported east by Soviet occupiers, living through hunger and Siberian exile.
 For me, Warsaw’s Jewish story isn't a distant history or school material, but fundamental roots of our identity that we unfortunately can only partly recover.

 This walk is for anyone who wants more than just names and dates.
 I combine careful research, family memories, and dedication to historical and scientific accuracy.
 Together, we’ll try to see how the past still echoes in Poland’s streets and politics - from the righteous who risked everything, to the neighbors who didn’t, to today’s arguments about how we tell this story at all.